-2.2.
+4.2.
 Lodging of the application

 There is no time limit prescribed for the authorities between the expression of intention to apply for asylum and the lodging of the application.
 In the past, this rarely took longer than a couple of days, but since the last quarter of 2017 the wait for registration of the application usually takes longer, up to one week.
 The trend continued in 2018.
 Due to the increase of asylum seekers in 2018, the waiting period for registration was still up to one week and in rare cases exceeded 10 days.
+The trend continued in 2019 with asylum seekers waiting up to 15 days to lodge their application.

-After the preliminary procedure individuals who express their intention for international protection are brought to the Asylum Home or its branch facility in Logatec.
-Before lodging their application, asylum seekers including unaccompanied children are de facto detained.
-Because they are considered as asylum seekers after they lodge the application they are not given any document that would allow them to move freely within the territory.
-They have to sign a statement that they agree to be processed as foreigners in case they leave the premises of the Asylum Home before they lodge the application, meaning they can subsequently be detained in the Aliens Centre and processed in the return procedure based on the bilateral return agreements or the Aliens Act.
-They are not issued a detention order and there is no legal basis for their detention in the IPA.
+After the preliminary procedure individuals who express their intention to apply for international protection are brought to the Asylum Home or its branch facility in Logatec.
+Before lodging their application, asylum seekers, including unaccompanied children, are de facto detained.
+Because they are considered as asylum seekers after they lodge the application, they are not given any document that would allow them to move freely within the territory.
+They have to sign a statement that they agree to be processed as foreigners in case they leave the premises of the Asylum Home before they lodge the application, meaning they can subsequently be detained in the Aliens Centre and processed in the return procedure based on the bilateral readmission agreements or the Aliens Act.
+They are not issued with a detention order in respect of their detention in the Asylum Home and there is no legal basis for their detention in the IPA.

 Prior to lodging the application, the personnel at the Asylum Home conduct a medical examination and take a photograph and fingerprints which are then run through the Eurodac database.
 PIC lawyers carry out a 30-minute - 60-minute for groups of four or more persons and for unaccompanied children - information session on the asylum procedure and system in Slovenia.
 The application is then lodged by the Migration Office.
-This authority is also responsible for making the decision at first instance.
 However, the officials that conduct the lodging of the application are not the same as those who take the final decision on the application.
 In the process of lodging the application, the individual is asked to state his or her personal information and describe the journey from the country of origin to his or her arrival to Slovenia.
 He or she also gives a brief statement about the reasons for applying for international protection.